Courses

 Surveys selected topics in nuclear medicine.
 Procedure summaries, projects, literature reviews.

 RTNM 430.
 Clinical Affiliation Introduction.
-1 Unit.
+4 Units.

 RTNM 431.
-Clinical Affiliation I. 2 Units.
+Clinical Affiliation I. 4 Units.

 Second in a series of seven consecutive courses completed during the program.
 Provides students with clinical experience working with staff technologists and physicians, performing the functions expected of a nuclear medicine technologist and the nuclear medicine procedures involved in patient care.
-Clinical assignments two days per week, eight hours per day.
+Clinical assignments four days per week, eight hours per day.

 Prerequisite: RTNM 430.

 RTNM 432.
 Clinical Affiliation II.
-3 Units.
+4 Units.

 Prerequisite: RTNM 430, RTNM 431.